tstephen/srp-digital/wp-content/plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.1.9 is a major update.
 There are no database changes (rollback is possible).
 See changelog for important details.
 Minimum WP version is 3.6.
+WP-Members 3.1.9.3 is a bug fix and security update.
+All users running 3.1.9 or higher should update.

 == Screenshots ==